When looking to buy a car, it's only natural to wonder just how much you could be entitled to borrow to help fund the purchase.

 Do plenty of research before you make a final decision to ensure that you get the most out of your purchase, both in terms of what you require, and your overall budget.

-The next step is to utilise Car Credible's Affordability Calculator.
+The next step is to utilise Car Credible's car finance calculator.

 This will allow you to price up your next car finance deal by entering exactly what you wish to pay for your new car.